 Scoring and Post-Exam Next Steps

-Your score will appear on the screen immediately at the end of the exam as a preliminary Pass or Fail.
-The complete digital Score Report — showing your scaled score and a breakdown by domain — arrives by email within hours.
+Your score will appear on the screen immediately at the end of the exam as a preliminary pass or fail.
+The complete digital score report — showing your scaled score and a breakdown by domain — arrives by email within hours.

 The Math of Passing

 The scaled score of 300 maps to different raw correct-answer counts depending on the difficulty of your specific exam form.
-The psychometric calibration works as follows:

-If you do not pass, your Score Report details performance by domain.
+If you do not pass, your score report details performance by domain.
 This is the diagnostic tool for a targeted retake strategy — treat it as a root cause analysis, not a verdict.

 Your Exam Day Checklist